2021–2022 Malaysian floods: Criticism of the government

 The Malaysian government was criticised over its lack of immediate response towards relief efforts.
 There were complaints on social media that the authorities were slow in providing aid, with many victims relying on volunteers for food and basic necessities.
 Puan Sri Shariffa Sabrina Syed Akil, the president of a local conservation group, cited the slow response as a consequence of ineffective bureaucracy.
 The Prime Minister of Malaysia, Ismail Sabri Yaakob, publicly acknowledged certain "weaknesses" over the government's response towards the disaster.

 A decision involving Azhar Azizan Harun, Speaker of the Dewan Rakyat's refusal to permit members of parliament from the opposition party to discuss recent events related to the floods in the Parliament sparked widespread debate and controversy.
 The move by Azhar was criticised by politicians from both the ruling and opposition parties, with some calling for his resignation.

+Lawsuit

+In June 2022, 50 residents of Taman Sri Muda in Shah Alam, Selangor, have filed a lawsuit in the Shah Alam High Court against 10 respondents for more than RM3.7 million in compensation over the December 2021 floods.
+The 10 respondents are: